BlueM2ST/Kiripie/README.md

-# Kiripie Visual Novel Development Tool v0.9.0 for Godot 3.0.x
+# SiennaScripter Visual Novel Development Tool v0.9.0 for Godot 3.0.x

 Use the power of the Godot Game Engine to make and port Visual Novels and Point-and-Click games!